dimitriousss/nba2k/README.md

 - Seventh swarm plot depicts the relationship of is_american and height, which was discovered in the correlation analysis.
 It shows that non-Americans have a tendency of being taller than Americans in the NBA (see correlation conclusion number 3).
 - Eighth and last pair of graphs shows the relationship of is_american and height, but from another perspective.
 As said before (see correlation conclusion number 3 and analysis conclusion number 7), foreign players tend to be taller, and, theoretically, more frequently play forward and center positions.
 These two plots prove the theoretical assumption I made.
 There are more foreign centers than American centers, even though only a quarter of all players are from another countries (see analysis conclusion number 3).
 There is a ton of non-American guards, but there are more forwards from other countries, whereas Americans have the opposite situation.

-Known issues: SettingWithCopyWarning: A value is trying to be set on a copy of a slice from a DataFrame.
-Will be fixed shortly

 @ Dmytro Kvasha